BlaiseAtCTS/Training-Notes/JAVASCRIPT.md

 # Javascript Notes
+Browser has inbuilt v8 engine to run js.
+We use node js(a server) to run js in local.
 Only 1 integer type: Number,
 NaN(Not a Number) is Number type :\
 'var' is the old way of using variables, now we use let and const.